-The IoR is responsible for ensuring that site study staff members are adequately trained to serve their designated site- and study-specific functions.
-The LOC, SDMC, and LC collaborate with the IoR and other designated study staff to fulfill this responsibility in preparation for initiation of new HPTN studies by conducting study-specific training.
+The IoR is responsible for ensuring that site study staff members are adequately trained to serve their designated site and study-specific functions.
+The LOC, SDMC, LC and other protocol team members collaborate with the site IoR and other designated study staff to fulfill this responsibility in preparation for initiation of new HPTN studies by conducting study-specific training.
 The format of study-specific training depends on experience of site staff and complexity of the study.
 Training may be conducted onsite, via webinar or by teleconference at each participating study site.
-Alternatively, all or parts of study-specific training may be conducted at a central location with staff from all study sites in attendance.
+Alternatively, all or parts of study-specific training may be conducted at a central location with staff from all study sites in attendance, or regional trainings may be conducted with staff from the countries of that region in attendance.